-Skip to content Skip to footer
+Skip to aside Skip to content Skip to footer

-tasks: Adopting FAIR software practices
+tasks: Adopting FAIR research software practices

-What is FAIR Research Software?
+What is FAIR research software?

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
 The FAIR data principles, first published in 2016, are widely known and applied today to other areas, including software, scientific workflows, or machine learning projects.